Randomized Projection Operators onto Piecewise Polynomial Spaces: Lowest-order projection

-\end{proof} \begin{remark}[Diagonalization] Decompositions similar to the one in \eqref{eq:DiagTerms} result for naive deterministic interpolation operators $\mathcal{I}\colon L^2(\cD)\to \mathbb{P}_k(\tria)$ in off-diagonal entries that do not vanish.
+Combining the identities concludes the proof.} \end{proof} \begin{remark}[Diagonalization] Decompositions similar to the one in \eqref{eq:DiagTerms} result for naive deterministic interpolation operators $\mathcal{I}\colon L^2(\cD)\to \mathbb{P}_k(\tria)$ in off-diagonal entries that do not vanish.
 Hence, one is often restricted to using \Poincare's inequality globally; that is,

+This ``loses'' a power of $h_K$.
+Remedying this drawback requires sophisticated designs, see for example~\cite{TantardiniVeeser16,DieningStornTscherpel21b,Fuehrer24}. \end{remark} \js{\begin{remark}[Abstract framework] The orthogonality in expectation and the identity in \eqref{eq:Pasdafgwqrw} can be interpreted in the abstract framework of Monte Carlo approximation of Hilbert-space-valued Bochner integrals; see for example \cite{BarthLang12,BarthLangSchwab13}.
+Indeed, equip any $K \in \tria$ with the probability measure $\mu_K\coloneqq |K|^{-1}\dx$ and define the mapping $\Phi_K\in L^2(K,\mu_K;H^{-1}(\cD))$ by